rdforte/.dotfiles/.config/nvim/README.md

 `:Mason` for checking mason packages (LSP)

-`:checkhealth` for checking health of neovim
+`:checkhealth` for checking health of neovim packages and seeing what needs fixing, packages need installing.

 ## Getting Started